howerj/forth-cpu/readme.md

 # Manual

-The H2 processor and associated peripherals are subject to change, so the code is the definitive source what instructions are available, the register map, and how the peripherals behave.
+The H2 processor and associated peripherals are now quite stable, however the source is always the definitive guide as to how instructions and peripherals behave, as well as the register map.

 There are a few modifications to the [J1][] CPU which include:

 * New instructions
 * A CPU hold line which keeps the processor in the same state so long as it is high.
-* Interrupt Service Routines have been added.
+* Interrupt Service Routines have been added (buggy).
 * Larger return and data stacks

-The Interrupt Service Routines (ISR) have not been throughly tested and will be subject to the most change.

 ### H2 CPU